Oscilloscopes

 -

-Configure the FFT Axis settings:
+Configure the FFT Axis settings in the following way:

 - In the header of the frequency chart, select the Chart Options button.

-- In the Y-axis section, change Units to V/√(Hz) or dBm/Hz.
+- In the Y-axis section, set Units to V/√(Hz) or dBm/Hz.

 - In the X-axis section, set Scaling to Logarithmic.